-Designing a house in foreign conditions is not always an easy undertaking.
-For the Design of Sha Residence, the architects had to familiarize themselves with a coastal town of Der Es Salaam, known as ‘the house of peace’.
+For Sha Residence, the architects had to familiarize themselves with a coastal town of Der Es Salaam, known as ‘the house of peace’.

 Located a few kilometers from the Inner City, the philosophical underpinning of this 570 m² alteration & addition, stems from the notion of a ‘peaceful house’, as the name of Dar Es Salaam implies.

-The ground floor has glass sliding doors which creates the effect of a floating upper level.
-Positioned in the North East corner of the stand is the lanai with a minimalist black tiled rim flow swimming pool.
+The ground floor has glass sliding doors which create the effect of a floating upper level.
+Positioned in the North-East corner of the stand is the lanai with a minimalist black tiled rim-flow swimming pool.